Asymptotic equisingularity and topology of complex hypersurfaces: Introduction

-Next we define the numbers $\gamma ^*(X_\tau)$ within the affine space itself, where we have fixed a system of coordinates.
-We show in \S 3 that they provide a CW-complex model for the hypersurfaces $X_\tau$.
+Next we define generic affine polar invariants $\gamma ^*(X_\tau)$ within the affine space itself, where we have fixed a system of coordinates.
+We show (Theorem \ref{p:chi}) that they provide a CW-complex model for the hypersurfaces $X_\tau$.
+They also appear to be new invariants for polynomial functions $f: \bC^n \to \bC$, representing a far-reaching refinement of the ``Milnor numbers at infinity" which were defined in \cite{ST} for a special class of polynomials.